 If you make a submission to a Council meeting

-Submissions are not confidential and will be incorporated in full (including all personal information) into the agenda and minutes of the Council meeting at which they are considered.
+Submissions are not confidential and will be incorporated into the agenda and minutes of the Council meeting at which they are considered.
+Council redacts name and contact information where appropriate.
 Submissions will be available on our website as part of the relevant agenda and minutes of that meeting.
 We make submissions available for public inspection in accordance with applicable statutory requirements, including those prescribed by the Local Government Act 1989 and the Local Government (General) Regulations 2015.

 If you object to a planning application